DeepMIALab/AI-FFPE/Data_preprocess/README.md

 python h52png.py  --dataset-dir DIR_TO_TEST_DATASET --output-dir DIR_TO_RESULTS
 ```

-To creaate a training and testing dataset by considering the patient identity:
+To create a training and testing dataset by considering the patient identity:

 As a result, you are supposed to have the training dataset in following structure: